TREND: Truncated Generalized Normal Density Estimation of Inception Embeddings for GAN Evaluation: Experiments

 In the previous experiments, the accuracies of density estimation using different distributions were compared.
 In this section, we investigate how the estimation accuracy affects the result of performance evaluation of GANs.
 In order to effectively demonstrate this, we build toy datasets using continuous distributions as if they are probability densities of the Inception features.
 We present two scenarios where FID fails to accurately determine the difference of distributions, while TREND does not.

 In the first scenario, we set a hypothetical density for ground truth images to a truncated generalized normal distribution.
 Two hypothetical GAN models (model 1 and model 2) are evaluated against the ground truth distribution, which are also modeled as truncated generalized normal distributions.
 The three distributions have the same $\mu$ but different $\sigma$ and $\beta<2$.
 50000 random samples are drawn from each distribution, which correspond to the Inception features.
 The samples from model 1 and model 2 are evaluated against 50000 samples from the ground truth distribution using FID and TREND.
 When the distributions are compared in~\figurename~\ref{fig:toy1}, an accurate metric will determine that model 2 is a better approximation of the ground truth than model 1.

-The evaluation results are shown in \tablename~\ref{tab:toy}.
-FID yields almost the same scores and even favors model 1 against model 2.
-On the contrary, the result of TREND is coherent with the expectation.
+However, FID yields almost the same scores and even favors model 1 against model 2.
+On the contrary, the result of TREND is consistent with the expectation.

 The second scenario considers a case where a GAN model fails to learn the ground truth distribution, as shown in~\figurename~\ref{fig:toy2}.
 Again, truncated generalized normal distributions are used for the ground truth distribution and the learned distribution by the GAN, from each of which 50000 samples are drawn.
 For TREND, the difference between the distributions is well captured with a score of 0.015.
 However, FID yields a score of $1.4\times10^{-4}$, determining that the difference is insignificant.